breatheco-de/content/README.md

   1. Lessons: Long articles explaining big concepts like: HTML, JS Events, CSS Selectors, etc.
   2. Error: Explanation of a particular error that typically occurs when coding, for example: "Cannot do map of undefined".
-  3. How To: Small articles/videos on different shot how to's, like: How to start a new react.js project.
+  3. How To: Small articles/videos on different shot how to's, like: How to start a new react.js project

 ##  Tagging content: